 One of the great things about yoga is that it’s always done barefoot!

 Yoga doesn’t just help heal knee pain.
 It helps prevent it.
 By doing yoga barefoot, you are strengthening all the tiny muscles in your feet and ankles that are responsible for keeping you stable.
 In turn, your knees don’t bear all the weight - pun intended!

 Then come see me!
 My Yoga for Knee Pain Class is designed for people who have all kinds of knee pain for various different reasons.
 I’m happy to talk with you about your specific pain, give you specific yoga poses or modifications to help reduce your pain.
-Try my class for free when you sign up for your 2-week free trial of myYogaTeacher!

 See you on the mat!

 Get 2 free private yoga sessions and 2 weeks of unlimited group classes with authentic yoga teachers.
 No credit card required when you sign up today!